The Sanctuary of Lourdes depends on donations

 Saint Bernadette and Carlo Acutis: A century apart, two people who loved the Eucharist

-Carlo Acutis will be canonised on Sunday 27th April 2025, during the Jubilee of Adolescents, to be held in Rome from 25th to 27th April.
+Carlo Acutis will be canonised on Sunday 7th September 2025.
 This first saint of the millennium, nicknamed ‘Jesus’ Geek’ or the ‘cyber-apostle’, died of leukaemia in 2006 at the age of 15.
 His short life was devoted entirely to God and to helping others.

 This canonisation comes in the same year as the centenary of the beatification of Saint Bernadette Soubirous, celebrated on 14th June 2025.
 Bernadette, born in 1844 in Lourdes, is known for having witnessed apparitions of the Virgin Mary in 1858.
 After living at the convent of Saint-Gildard in Nevers, she died there in 1879.
 Her body now rests in a casket at the Sanctuary of Saint Bernadette in Nevers, attracting large numbers of pilgrims every year.